 The next call for nominations will be announced in fall 2017.

 Current and previous winners of the JMS Prize are listed below.

 Amanda Kyle Gibson – I am an evolutionary biologist focused on the evolution and ecology of infectious diseases in natural populations.
 In 2016, I completed my PhD with Curt Lively at Indiana University.
 During my doctorate, I studied a long-standing problem for evolutionary theory, the maintenance of sexual reproduction.
 My work experimentally validated Maynard Smith’s fundamental theory on the cost of sex and demonstrated that host-parasite coevolution can maintain sex, in spite of its costs.
 I am now a postdoctoral fellow with Levi Morran at Emory University as part of NIH’s Fellowships in Research and Science Teaching program.
 My current work explores the evolution of parasite virulence and the genetic and environmental drivers of disease spread.

-Amanda’s prize will be celebrated at the upcoming ESEB congress in Groningen, The Netherlands, where she will give the 2017 John Maynard Smith Prize Lecture.
+Amanda’s prize was celebrated at the ESEB 2017 congress in Groningen, The Netherlands, where she gave the 2017 John Maynard Smith Prize Lecture “What use is sex?“.